Celebrating 25 years: 25 special river places and stories

 With this, allow us to introduce two new features on FMR.org and Mississippi Messages that will run throughout 2018: the River Story Map and the 25 Special Places maps.

 Created and coordinated by volunteer extraordinaire Michael Bischoff, the River Story Map kicks off our silver year with 25+ stories of friendship with and connection to the metro Mississippi.
 These honest and personal reflections portray the river as a source of intrigue and adventure, a beloved date night venue, and even an unlikely partner in tales of loss and healing.
-We hope you enjoy them and consider adding your personal story of friendship with the Mississippi River.

 Note: This project has already been featured in the newspaper, The Voice.
 We highly recommend the article by editor Tim Spitzak, which includes an interview with Michael about how his personal experience with terminal brain cancer and the healing power of the river inspired this project.
 Read it online via issu or if you prefer to read it in print, here's a printable version.